 Popular Travel Scams In Las Vegas To Be Aware Of

 In 2013 it was reported that close to forty million people from around the world visited Sin City and with this are come plenty of scammer’s waiting to take your money!
-Each year, Las Vegas continues to break records with the amount of visitors coming to the city.
+Each year, Las Vegas continues to break records with the amount of visitors coming to the city and as a result, Scams in Las Vegas are on the rise.

 “If it’s too good to be true, it probably isn’t!”